Our collective

 • on the atomization of society into self-seeking individuals, spiritually and socially alienated in many ways.

 These bases have not only produced a specific set of problems, but they have also shaped solutions that often only aggravate the status quo.
 For instance, the current unprecedented levels of inequality enable the richest people in the world to appropriate a large share of all kinds of media, think tanks, academic spaces of knowledge production and public opinion.
-The solutions proposed include epistemic pillars of western modern civilization (e.g., the culture-nature-divide), skewed toward large scale technological, market and management fixes, which are likely to worsen the situation (e.g. geoengineering against climate change).
+The solutions proposed include epistemic pillars of Western modern civilization (e.g., the culture-nature-divide), skewed toward large-scale technological, market and management fixes, which are likely to worsen the situation (e.g. geoengineering against climate change).

-At the same time, in many places of the world, different societies have existed at the margins of modern capitalism and have practiced more sustainable and reciprocal modes of living.
+At the same time, in many places of the world, different societies have existed at the margins of modern capitalism and have practised more sustainable and reciprocal modes of living.
 These societies are constantly exposed to the threats of capitalist modernization, intensified extractivism, imperialism and wars.
 Their possible contributions to addressing the multidimensional crisis are systematically made invisible by cognitive injustice, as they are usually represented as non-relevant, poor, backward or residual ‘fringe groups’ by the mainstream development discourse.
-Recent critical and mainstream research, however, confirms that communitarian, indigenous and peasant societies still feed 70 percent of the world and are largely responsible for conserving the world’s existing biodiversity.
+Recent critical and mainstream research, yet confirms that communitarian, indigenous and peasant societies still feed 70% of the world and are largely responsible for conserving the world’s existing biodiversity.
 Simultaneously, many new practices and concepts of systemic alternatives have also arisen from the ‘belly of the beast’.

 Amid this backdrop, we believe it is crucial to consolidate networks and durable spaces for reflection, knowledge production and emancipatory pedagogies that visibilize systemic change anchored on advancing social justice and regenerative Nature relations putting forth the agrarian question, dismantling patriarchy and colonization, imperialism, sustaining cultural and knowledge diversity, and building grassroots people power.
 The Global Working Group Beyond Development has committed itself to this task by gathering/producing grounded and critical knowledge around possible paths of solutions as well as making local/global dynamics and crisis phenomena more visible to global social movements.

 The Global Working Group includes around 30 engaged researchers, movement-based organizers, activists and popular educators from all five continents.
 It is a collective space where people from different disciplines or schools of thought can converge and dialogue, as ecologists, Marxists, decolonial thinkers, feminists, and others.
-We firmly believe that ‘only-academic’ perspectives derived from western epistemologies are necessarily incomplete.
+We firmly believe that ‘only-academic’ perspectives derived from Western epistemologies are necessarily incomplete.
 We therefore need to recognize the paramount value of multiple ways of knowing and civilizational horizons that endure on the margins of capitalist modernity, especially in the global South.
 This is why we place value on the diversity of our group’s composition—in terms of geographies, cultures, disciplines, and experiences—as an embodiment of the kind of knowledge production and mutual exchanges we advance.

 The Working Group is an independent and self-organized collective operating with the voluntary support of its participants and the Rosa Luxemburg Foundation.
 We also work with various platforms and initiatives such as the Radical Ecological Democracy, Global Tapestry of Alternatives, and others, we generate, collate, and promote systemic, radical, and emancipatory alternatives to the currently dominant system.